-I am presently in a relationship, and I hope it goes the distance.
-I’m 33, I like him, I’m ready.
-Before I reached this impressively adult position, however, I had my way with a series of gentleman across the fair island of Manhattan.
+I am presently married, but before I reached this impressively adult position, however, I had my way with a series of gentleman across the fair island of Manhattan.
 I was a little late to the online dating game, and once I discovered it, look out!
 I had a date more than half the nights of the week.
 And, if I’m being honest, I slept with a decent number of them.
 What can I say?
 I’m a fan of the one-night stand.

 One night stands, I think, are like that very, very rich piece of cheesecake: Delicious and a total treat, but if you had it every day, you’d be like, “Oh my god.
 I’m disgusting.
 I feel gross.
 I hate myself.”
 They’re not for every day, but they’re for sometimes.
 The key is in the approach.
 You need to practice moderation.
 You need to find the right guy with whom to do it.
 And the right guy is simple.
 He is someone you’re very attracted to and with whom you have zero interest in a relationship.

 Now that I’ve laid the criteria for the gentleman with whom you want to have a one night stand, let me work to convince you further as to why you should indulge … Keep reading »

 I’ve had a high sex drive since I was a teenager.
 Over the last 14 years, whether single or coupled up, I’ve been fortunate enough to never really go ‘sexless.’
 In relationships— whether they last three months or three years— my libido generally maintains the momentum of that of the Energizer Bunny.
 I certainly don’t have a sex addiction, but it’s safe to say I am, and always have been, a pleasure enthusiast.
 So, when I’m single, that desire remains the same, but I tend to get my O’s from the sex toys that reside in a toolbox under my bed, as opposed to an actual human being.
 I think it might be time to change that.
 Keep reading »